Police Department Brenham Texas

 Ruemke received discipline in the form of time off without pay, scheduled for remedial training.
 Holleway said instances of this nature typically carry a suspension of two to three days, adding that the employee has completed that suspension.

-BRENHAM, Texas — The Brenham Police Department recently held a mandatory training session on the U.S. Constitution for all officers after internal assessments determined that some members lacked sufficient understanding of constitutional principles.
+The Brenham Police Department recently held a mandatory training session on the U.S. Constitution for all officers after internal assessments determined that some members lacked sufficient understanding of constitutional principles.

 Department officials say the training was designed to reaffirm the rights of citizens and ensure that officers follow proper legal procedures during enforcement and investigations.

 According to the department, the initiative underscores their commitment to upholding constitutional protections—such as due process, search and seizure rules, free speech and assembly rights—while conducting law-enforcement activities.
-The training aims to reduce risks of civil-rights violations and enhance public trust.
+The training aims to reduce risks of civil rights violations and enhance public trust.

 The City of Brenham Faces Federal Civil Rights Lawsuit

-The suit alleges violations of the First and Fourth Amendments, including claims of police retaliation, all reportedly captured on video.
+The suit alleges violations of the First and Fourth Amendments, including claims of retaliation, all reportedly captured on video.

-Sources indicate that former Police Chief Lloyd Powell has admitted to aspects of the allegations following the release of a video that surfaced.
+Sources indicate that former Chief Lloyd Powell has admitted to aspects of the allegations following the release of a video that surfaced.

 An investigation by the Texas Rangers reportedly confirmed both the civil rights violations and multiple breaches of departmental policy.
 Their findings also state that former Chief Powell failed to hold his officers accountable for their actions.